Mouse Hunt: Home media

 Mouse Hunt was released on VHS on May 5, 1998, and DVD on December 8, 1998, by DreamWorks Home Entertainment.
 It also received a U.S. LaserDisc release on August 3, 1999, as well as receiving a Malaysian VCD release in 2000.
 The film's 1998 DVD was briefly shown during a scene in the 2006 DreamWorks Animation film Flushed Away.
 The scene depicted several DreamWorks Animation DVDs, alongside Mouse Hunt and other live-action DreamWorks DVDs including Just like Heaven, Old School, Paulie, Red Eye, The Last Castle, The Love Letter and The Peacemaker.

 In February 2006, Viacom (now known as Paramount Skydance) acquired the rights to Mouse Hunt and all 58 other live-action films DreamWorks had released since 1997, following their billion-dollar acquisition of the studio's live-action film library and the library of DreamWorks Television.
 As part of the deal, Viacom/Paramount also signed a six-year distribution agreement with DreamWorks Animation, which spun off into its own separate company in October 2004.
 On December 11, 2007, a 2-disc double feature DVD was released, which included Mouse Hunt and the 1998 DreamWorks film Paulie.
 A 2008 Australian Region 4 version of this release also exists, along with a 2007 Danish Region 2 version.
 This double feature was still branded as a DreamWorks Home Entertainment release rather than a Paramount Home Entertainment release, as between 2006 and 2008, DreamWorks' live-action division served as a sublabel of Paramount Pictures, which was still actively releasing new movies.
 DreamWorks' live-action division eventually became an independent studio again at the end of 2008, although Paramount retained ownership of all live-action films DreamWorks had released up to that point.
 On April 10, 2009, Paramount Japan released Mouse Hunt on DVD in that country.
 In 2013, Paramount Home Entertainment released an Australian Region 4 DVD which bundled Mouse Hunt together with four other films; Paulie, The Indian in the Cupboard (a Paramount Pictures film), Imagine That (another Paramount Pictures film) and Lemony Snicket's A Series of Unfortunate Events (a film co-released by DreamWorks and Paramount in 2004).

 Paramount Home Entertainment later released it on Blu-ray on February 2, 2021.
 A 4K Ultra HD edition of the film was released by Kino Lorber on June 26, 2025, under license from Paramount.
 It has been made available on Paramount's subscription streaming service Paramount+, as well as on its free streaming service Pluto TV.
 In Australia, it was also on the streaming service for the Paramount-owned broadcaster Network 10.
-This re-released on 4K Blu-ray on March 17, 2026, by Universal Pictures Home Entertainment; (through Studio Distribution Services amd Shout!
-Studios under license from Paramount.)